Without enough sleep we all become tall two-year-olds.JoJo Jensen, Dirt Farmer Wisdom |

 When it is time to go to bed, sleep in a darkened room.
 A cool, dark environment will promote deep and restorative beauty sleep.

 What about blue light from digital devices during the day?
 Many of us depend on our screens throughout the day for work, studies, daily activities, and social connections.
 Our eyes have sensors that are sensitive to blue light, but our skin also has sensors that absorb blue light.

 To address the problem of “digital aging”, the German brand LR Health & Beauty has created a Blue Light Defender skin serum with extracts from spirulina algae (Arthrospira platensis), and blue lotus (Nymphaea caerulea).

 How does it work?
 According to LR, the color pigment phycocyanin in the spirulina extract “absorbs the blue light and reduces the high-energy light rays by reflecting them like a protective shield.”
 The enzyme photolyase in the spirulina extract “repairs any cell damage to the skin that has already been caused by exposure to blue light.”
 The blue lotus extract is a “radical scavenger” — going after free radical molecules which can cause inflammation and irritation.
 Relieving oxidative stress naturally results in a clearer complexion.

 5. Bathing Beauty

-As twilight deepens into night, soaking in a warm bath with some magnesium salt (magnesium chloride) dissolved in the water can help relax the nervous system before bedtime.
+As twilight deepens into night, soak in a warm bath with some magnesium salt (magnesium chloride) dissolved in the water to help relax the nervous system before bedtime.
+Make it a simple ritual.
 After the bath, applying lavender oil or rose oil on the skin deepens a sense of relaxation and well-being.

 6. Yoga Nidra❊ (Yogic Sleep)